 Sunburn Prevention Tips

-You can lower your dog’s risk of serious sun exposure by taking certain precautions and planning ahead.
-There are 5 ways you can protect your dachshund from the sun: Dog Sunscreen, Sunscreen Alternatives, Summer Haircuts, Off-Peak Outdoor Activities, and provide plenty of Shade and Water.
+You can lower your Dachshund’s risk of serious sun exposure by taking certain precautions and planning ahead.
+Here are some easy ways you can protect your Dachshund from the sun: Dog Sunscreen, Sunscreen Alternatives, Summer Haircuts, Off-Peak Outdoor Activities, and provide plenty of Shade and Water.

 Pros: The Sit.
 Stay.
 Forever Organic Sunscreen & Moisturizer is all natural, organic, hypoallergenic, waterproof, and non-toxic!
 This sunscreen includes natural ingredients with the highest SPF protection.
 Coconut Oil (SPF 4-6), Olive Oil (SPF 2-8), Shea Butter (SPF 3-6), Red Raspberry Oil (SPF 28-50), Carrot Seed Oil (SPF 38-40), Hemp Oil (SPF 6) and Lemongrass Oil (SPF6.5).
 This product is made in the USA.

-Cons: This is a very small container of product.
+Cons: This is a small container of product.

 Cons: It does not mention being waterproof.
 This means, if your dog goes swimming, plan on reapplying.

-Plan ahead and apply the sunscreen 20 minutes before taking your dachshund out in the sun.
-Reapply the doggie sunscreen every 4-6 hours or after your dog gets wet while taking a cool dip in the pool or lake.
+Apply the dog sunscreen 20 minutes before taking your Dachshund out in the sun.
+Reapply the doggie sunscreen every 4-6 hours or after your dog gets wet.

-The dachshund snout, tips of the ears, and tummy are a good place to start.
-Be very careful around your dog’s face and avoid your dog’s eyes (or it will sting).
-You can also apply the sunscreen to the armpit, groin, and inner thigh areas.
+Where To Apply: The Dachshund snout, tips of the ears, and tummy are a good place to start.
+Be very careful around your dog’s face and avoid your dog’s eyes (it will sting).
+You can also apply the sunscreen to the armpit and inner thigh areas.

-After you have applied the sunscreen on your doxie, try to keep your pup occupied for about 15 minutes to allow proper absorption and so they don’t try to immediately lick it off.
+After you have applied the sunscreen on your doxie, try to keep your pup occupied for about 20 minutes to allow proper absorption and so they don’t try to immediately lick it off.
 A frozen peanut butter kong toy works wonders!

-If you aren’t sure about using a sunscreen balm or spray on your dog, I recommend trying some UV blocking clothes for your dog.
-They are great for outdoor activities and will keep your dachshund cool and protected on those hot summer days.
+If you aren’t sure about using a sunscreen balm on your dog, I recommend UV blocking clothes for your dog.
+They are great for outdoor activities and will keep your Dachshund cool and protected on those hot summer days.

-If your dachshund has sensitive skin or is allergic to sunscreen, sun shirts, glasses, and hats are a nice alternative.
+If your Dachshund has sensitive skin or is allergic to sunscreen, sun shirts are a nice alternative.
 They also help keep your dog from licking off any applied sunscreen.
-Doggie sun clothing will protect against UVA and UVB sun rays, are lightweight, and will dry quickly.
+Dog sun clothing will protect against UVA and UVB sun rays, are lightweight, and will dry quickly.

 Dog UV Shirt

-This sun shirt is so adorable, I need to get every color!
+The PlayaPup Dog Sun Shirt (From Amazon) is so adorable and colorful!
 It is lightweight, stylish, and protective.
 UPF 50+ fabrics provide ultimate sun protection by blocking 98% of UVA and UVB, wet or dry.
 They are even great for water activities.
 The special stretchy fabric is soft, comfortable, and quick-drying.

 Note: Check the size chart to get the best fit for your Dachshund.